JupiterOne/graph-red-hat-quay/docs/jupiterone.md

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- {{provider}} supports the OAuth2 Client Credential flow.
-You must have a Administrator user account.
+- Red Hat Quay supports the OAuth2 Client Credential flow.
-- JupiterOne requires a REST API key.
-You need permission to create a user in
-  {{provider}} that will be used to obtain the API key.
+- JupiterOne requires a Bearer token.
+You need permission to create an application in Red Hat Quay that will be used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

+## Permissions

+Access token must have the `user:admin`, `org:admin`, `repo:read`, `user:read`
+permissions

 ## Support